Post authored by Ben Goedegebuure, Global General Manager, Maritz Travel Company

 An increasingly global economy means international meetings and events are on the rise.
 While planning meetings in the United States comes second nature to many of us, planning a global meeting that resonates across geographic borders and incorporates regional flare can be a bit more difficult.

 Without a doubt, our number one priority when designing and delivering meetings and events is to ensure we provide exceptional experiences for our guests.
 It’s important to understand the global landscape and ensure we strike the right balance of local, regional and global capabilities when designing and delivering these experiences globally.
+You may want to consider choosing a high-end location for the meeting.
+Business Meetings in a beautiful setting like a French chateau are sure to impress and amaze guests.

 As you consider building your next global meeting or event, here are a three tips to help make it a success: